mehultikekar/nxsession/README.md

 rm -r ../lib64/nx
-patchelf --set-rpath '$ORIGIN/../lib64' nxagent patchelf --set-rpath '$ORIGIN/../lib64' nxproxy cp <path to repo>/nxsession .
+patchelf --set-rpath '$ORIGIN/../lib64' nxagent patchelf --set-rpath '$ORIGIN/../lib64' nxproxy cp <path to repo>/nxviewer .
+cp <path to repo>/nxhost .
 ```

 Before using, add the bin folder to PATH on the viewer.
-On the remote host, make sure the login shell adds nxsession to PATH by editing the appropriate rc file (~/.bashrc, ~/.profile, ~/.tcshrc).
+On the host, make sure the *login* shell adds the bin folder to PATH by editing the appropriate rc file (~/.bashrc, ~/.profile, ~/.tcshrc).

-## Install client on Mac OS X
+## Install viewer on Mac OS X

-Download the X2Go Client dmg from [here](http://wiki.x2go.org/doku.php/download:start) and copy nxsession into the same folder as the nxproxy executable and add the folder to PATH.
+Download the X2Go Client dmg from [here](http://wiki.x2go.org/doku.php/download:start) and copy nxviewer into the same folder as the nxproxy executable and add the folder to PATH.
+We have tried to use only common UNIX commands that should be installed on OS X by default.
+If that is not the case, please open an issue.

 ## Notes

-1. By default, a new session will start with xterm, unless a `~/.nxstartup` file exists and has execute permissions.
+1. A new session executes `~/.nx/xstartup` file.
+If it fails, it will try `xterm`.
-2. If you closed your terminal and cannot open any new programs in the session, ssh to the remote machine and run `env DISPLAY=:<n> xterm &`.
+2. If you closed your terminal and cannot open any new programs in the session, ssh to the remote machine and run `env DISPLAY=:<display> xterm &`.
 3. If you left the session connected to one machine and want to access it on another, add `-f` to force the first machine to disconnect.
-4. `nxsession -h` prints its help message.
+4. Run `nxviewer -h` to see all available commands and options.